Oral health · Dogs and cats

 more common in pets than in humans

-Before and after veterinary dental cleaning
+Before and after a complete veterinary dental cleaning

 Stage 1

-Stage 1: Gingivitis
+Gingivitis

-Bad breath, tartar buildup, and slight redness of the gums.
+Bad breath, tartar buildup and slight redness of the gums.
 This is the best time to intervene.

-Stage 1 Gingivitis
+Stage 1 gums, gingivitis

 Stage 2